-This must be paid prior to the moving in date and failure to do so may delay your moving in date.
+This must be paid prior to the Tenancy start date and failure to do so may delay your moving in date.
 Monies payable in advance consist of the following:

-1st Months rent in advance = what the rental amount is
+1st Months rent in advance = The monthly rental amount (minus the Holding Deposit if your application is

-Security Deposit = same as one months rent (Unless otherwise stated)
+Security Deposit = The same as one month’s rent (Unless otherwise stated)

 - Paying Rent

-All rent must be paid by either Standing order or cheques and must be paid in advance at all times.
-Please note that all standing orders and cheques payments must be paid 3 days prior to the start date of your Tenancy Agreement to allow for the standard clearing time for banks and building societies.
+All rents must always be paid by standing order.
+Please note that all standing orders must be received by us on your contract day monthly (i.e.: the start date of your Tenancy Agreement).
 Failure to do so could result in showing rent arrears against you.
 All rents are EXCLUSIVE of utility bills, unless stated otherwise.

 - Security deposit

 The Security Deposit is held against any dilapidations, damage or expenses during your tenancy and cannot be used as the last months rent.
-The deposit will be registered with one of the Government approved schemes & we will request the return of your deposit after you have vacated subject to you supplying a forwarding address and returning all keys at the official check out.
-There will be a check out fee of £90.00 (Inc VAT) that will be deducted from the deposit.
+The deposit will be registered with one of the Government approved schemes & we will request the return of your deposit after you have vacated subject to you supplying a forwarding address, there are no dilapidations or damage to the property, and you have returned all the property keys.

 Proof of Identification – Acceptable single document from the following: